-Turley, Redmond, Rosasco & Rosasco is one of the leading work injury and disability law firms on Long Island.
-With offices in Shirley, Riverhead, and Ronkonkoma, we have an established presence in Suffolk County and take great pride in helping our friends and neighbors when they need it most.
-And our record speaks for itself; over the past 30 years, our Suffolk County disability attorneys have recovered over $250 million for our clients, many of whom live and work in Suffolk County.
-When local workers suffer injuries that affect their livelihoods, they turn to us to get them the compensation they deserve.
+Turley, Redmond and Rosasco is one of the leading work injury and disability law firms on Long Island.
+With offices in Shirley and Ronkonkoma, we have an established presence in Suffolk County and take great pride in helping our friends and neighbors when they need it most.
+And our record speaks for itself; over the past 30 years, our disability attorneys have recovered over $250 million for our clients, many of whom live and work in Suffolk County.
+When local workers suffer injuries that affect their livelihoods, they turn to a Suffolk County job accident lawyer to get them the compensation they deserve.

 Our clients are individuals who have suffered injuries or illnesses that prevent them from working in the same capacity as before their injury or illness, including injured workers, disabled individuals, and veterans.